munozsophia/waph-munozsa/hackathons/hackathon3/README.md

 #### Step 2 \[Victim]:

-Log into the vulnerable blog application with the credentials as follows: Username is your University's login username, e.g., phungph, and the password is your University's M number, including M, e.g., M150#####.
+In Step 2, I logged into the vulnerable blog app with the credentials as show in the image below.

 ![WAPH Blog Login Using Credentials Victim-Side](../../images/waph-blog-login-victim-side-credentials.png) *WAPH Blog Login Using Credentials Victim-Side*

 #### Step 3 \[Victim]:

-Navigate to and click on the malicious comment link injected by the attacker.
+In Step 3, I navigated to and clicked on the malicious comment link injected \(Step 1).

 ![WAPH Blog Navigate to Comment](../../images/waph-blog-nav-malicious-comment.png) *WAPH Blog Navigate to Comment*